Kieleth/behave/README.md

 At the moment only works keeping the back straight when you are sitting.

-Future versions aim will allow the user to teach the application how to recongnice unwanted actions, like nail bitting for example.
+Future versions aim will allow the user to teach the application how to recognice unwanted actions, like nail bitting for example.

 ####Implementation: